 314 Principles of Therapeutic Recreation.
 F, alternate years.
 An introduction to the history, philosophy, and concepts of therapeutic recreation.
 An orientation to the role and function of therapeutic recreation personnel in the treatment of persons with psychological impairments, physical impairments, developmental impairments, pediatric illnesses, and the problems of aging are presented.
-Prerequisites: Recreation 215, Recreation for Persons with Special Needs, or permission of the instructor.
+Prerequisites: 215 or permission of the instructor.
 Mr. G. Van Andel.
-Not offered 1994-95.

 324 Therapeutic Recreation Practice.
 F, alternate years.
 An introduction to the basic methods and techniques used in the delivery of therapeutic recreation services.
 Skills in interpersonal and helping relationships are reviewed and practiced in the context of their application to specific treatment approaches including leisure counseling, play therapy, physical confidence classes, stress-challenge, and physical fitness programs.
 Prerequisites: 215 and 314, or permission of the instructor.
 Mr. G. Van Andel.
+Not offered 1995-96.